-The consumer markets in Southeast Asia continue to grow.
-In a recent article on Online Retail in Southeast Asia, Research Institute Forrester commented that it expects the B2C online retail to reach $53 billion by 2023 from $19 billion today.
-Due to the growth of the consumer markets and, consequently, the household spending in Southeast Asia, more goods will need to be moved across borders.
-This has given a healthy boost to the cross-border trucking business in the region.
+Due to growth of consumer markets and consequently, household spending in Southeast Asia, more goods need to be moved across borders.
+This has given a healthy boost to the cross-border trucking transportation in the region.

-Cross-border trucking can save you money and time.
-Depending on the cargo and the destination, it can be faster than ocean transport and cheaper than air freight.
+Cross-border trucking can save money and time.
+It is faster than ocean and cheaper than air.
 It’s also a more flexible option as it allows for new transport routes between neighboring countries or regions and fast door to door delivery.
-With air freight and ocean freight you rely on fixed schedules of the airline and shipping companies.
-With trucking, on the contrary, you can be much more flexible about the route and departure times.
+Air and ocean freight rely on fixed schedules.
+Trucking is significantly more flexible regarding routes utilized and departure times.

-In this article, Arjun Kohli, Head of LANDbridge for the Southeast Asia Cluster, shares information on cross-border trucking and provides tips on how to make the land border crossing process for your shipments as smooth as possible.
+In this article, we share information on cross-border trucking and provide tips on how to make land border crossings in Southeast Asia for your shipments as smooth as possible.

 What do I need to know before organizing my first cross-border shipment?

-Cross-border trucking as a transport mode in Asia has many benefits.
-However, to ensure a smooth process, Arjun mentions a few things you should know before organizing your first shipment.
+Cross-border trucking in Southeast Asia has many benefits.
+However, to ensure a smooth process, there are a few things you should know before organizing your first shipment.

 Cargo trucks restrictions

-Firstly, vehicle restrictions bar entry of one country’s cargo truck into the other.
-Unlike in the EU, where trucks can easily cross borders, commercial vehicles in Southeast Asia, registered in one country, cannot enter the other country.
+Firstly, vehicle restrictions bar entry of one country’s commercial vehicle into the other.
+Unlike in the EU, where trucks can easily cross borders, commercial vehicles in Southeast Asia, registered in one country, cannot always enter the other country.

-For example, Malaysian trucks cannot enter Thailand and Thai trucks cannot enter Malaysia.
-Likewise, Chinese trucks cannot enter Vietnam and Vietnamese trucks cannot enter China.
+For example, trucks from Malaysia cannot enter Thailand and trucks from Thailand cannot enter Malaysia.
+Likewise, trucks from China cannot enter Vietnam and trucks from Vietnam cannot enter China.

-There is also more risk of damage because of the transfer of the cargo to another truck.
-To minimize this risk, logistics providers use the Lift On/Lift Off (LoLo) method.
-LoLo means that the company transfers the entire container with a crane from one truck to the other at the border.
+This introduces risk of damage when transferring cargo from one conveyance to another.
+To minimize risk, DB Schenker utilizes the Lift On/Lift Off (LoLo) method.
+This is where the entire container is transferred from one truck to the other at the border via appropriate lifting equipment

-A second key area that makes cross-border trucking different from other transport modes like ocean and air, is the difference in customs requirements.
-Although the countries work on initiatives to put a coherent customs process in place, shippers have to deal with multiple customs requirements when crossing the border.
+A second key area where cross-border trucking differs from other transport modes is in customs clearance.
+Due to different regulations in each country, shippers must deal with multiple customs requirements when crossing borders.

-Most of the customs process is like other freight modes, such as air and ocean.
-However, the road borders are often far removed from the regular country entry points, like air and sea ports in the main cities.
+Most of the customs processes are similar to other freight modes.
+However, road borders are often located far from traditional air and sea ports in metropolitan areas.

 To avoid delays and costs, it is important to work with a well-established, international logistics company.
-Unlike domestic trucking companies that operate on a small scale and do not offer integrated services like customs clearance, DB Schenker has offices at most key road border points with specialized customs teams in each of the Southeast Asian countries.
-This ensures that the shipment complies to all customs regulations before the truck departs for its cross-border journey.
+Unlike domestic trucking companies that operate on a small scale and do not offer integrated services like customs clearance, DB Schenker has offices at most Southeast Asian key road border points with specialized customs teams.
+This ensures all shipments comply with all customs regulations before truck departure.

-With an established cross-border provider, the shipper can also use secure storage and parking facilities at the key borders in case of unforeseen delays.
+With DB Schenker, the shipper can also use secure storage and parking facilities at the key borders in case of unforeseen delays.

-The peak seasons are a third key area that you need to be aware off.
+Peak seasons are a third key area to be aware off.
 At specific times throughout the year, certain border crossings deal with exceptionally high volumes resulting in long waiting times for the shippers.
-This happens for example around the Chinese New Year, or at month end closing when some industries push out more cargo than usual.
+This happens around the Chinese New Year, or at month end closing when some industries dispatch more cargo than usual.

-Besides longer lead times, shippers may have to deal with a lack of truck availability and manpower because drivers may not always come back to work straight after the holidays.
+Besides longer lead times, shippers may have to deal with a lack of truck availability and labor because drivers may not punctually return to work after the holidays.

-To avoid problems during peak times, we recommend Southeast Asian companies to work with an experienced partner.
-International logistics providers, like DB Schenker, know the local market conditions and are better at forecasting traffic flows.
-They also partner with other trucking companies to efficiently manage demand fluctuations.
+To avoid problems during peak times, we recommend to engage DB Schenker, because we know the local market conditions and we forecast traffic flows.
+We also partner with other trucking companies to efficiently manage demand fluctuations.

 Cargo Safety & Security

 A last key area is cargo security.
 Cargo security is essential for all transport modes.
-However, the road conditions in Southeast Asia are especially challenging.
-Luckily there are steps you can take to make sure your cargo stays safe.
-To avoid damage to the cargo, make sure the cargo is properly secured with lashing or floor stoppers or install special air bags.
-Also verify if the driver is thoroughly trained to deal with tougher road conditions.
+However, road conditions in Southeast Asia are especially challenging.
+However, there are steps you can take to make sure your cargo stays safe.
+To avoid cargo damage, we make sure cargo is properly secured with lashing, floor stoppers and/or inflatable dunnage.
+We also verify if the driver is thoroughly trained to deal with tougher road conditions.

-Another attractive multimodal transport solution is by road/rail between China and Europe.
+Another attractive multimodal transport solution is road/rail between China and Europe.
 With the increased frequency of rail between various cities in Europe and China, rail is quickly becoming a more attractive option for shipments between Asia and Europe.
-For several of our Southeast Asian customers, especially in Thailand and Malaysia, we now move cargo by truck to cities like Chongqing in Southwest China.
-From Chongqing, we transport the cargo by train to the various cities in Europe.
-This trucking-rail solution can save you time and costs, and it also reduces carbon emissions.

 What makes a shipment successful?

-A final success factor, says Arjun, is to work with experienced and committed staff.
+A final success factor is to work with experienced and committed staff.
 Cross-border shipments involve a lot of coordination amongst the teams in the different countries.
 The local teams need to communicate well, have the same goals and show the same level of commitment towards the customer.
-The Schenker transportation and customs brokerage teams in Southeast Asia know each other well.
-We have regular meetings to exchange ideas and discuss ways to further improve our services.

-With Asia LANDbridge, DB Schenker has one of the most extensive cross-border road transportation services available in Southeast Asia, with access throughout Singapore, Malaysia, Thailand, Cambodia, Laos, Vietnam and Myanmar and we offer an excellent connection to China.
+With Asia LANDbridge, DB Schenker has one of the most extensive cross-border road transportation services available in Southeast Asia, with access throughout Singapore, Malaysia, Thailand, Laos, Myanmar, Vietnam and Cambodia, with connection to China, Europe and America.
 More information is available on our website.

-To learn more about DB Schenker’s cross-border trucking solution in Southeast Asia or to book your next shipment, please contact Arjun Kohli (email: firstname.lastname@example.org) or your local DB Schenker office.
+To learn more about DB Schenker’s cross-border trucking solution in Southeast Asia or to book your next shipment, please contact your local DB Schenker office.